 Here are 10 tips you can implement to make your educational organization an exemplary, and sustainable, institution of knowledge:

-1. Can’t Use it?
+1. Can’t Use It?
 Donate It – Once equipment and supplies have reached the end of their life, donate them to charitable organizations that can re-use them.
-This reduces waste, and you can give back more to community by promoting ‘back to school’, as well as go-green ventures.
+This reduces waste, and you can give back more to the community by promoting ‘back to school’, as well as go-green ventures.

 4. Team It Up – Get students and teachers involved by encouraging them to work together towards a recycling goal, and teach them the finer point of teamwork at the same time.

 5. Programs – Increasing awareness is a matter of empowering people with knowledge, and nobody is in a better position to achieve this monumental task than an educational organization.

 6. Modernize – Set an example by taking the first step; Go paperless!
 It reduces costs, increases awareness, and, best of all, your students will be better prepared for today’s digital world.